Vodafone Idea’s ₹20,000 crore fundraise to be a mix of debt and equity

-India’s third-largest telecom operator Vodafone Idea is soon to get ₹20,000 crore in fresh funding. ₹10,000 crore of this new funding will be in the form of equity and the remaining will come from fresh loans from the banks.
+India’s third-largest telecom operator Vodafone Idea will soon get ₹20,000 crore in fresh funding. ₹10,000 crore of this will be equity, and the remaining from fresh bank loans.

-As the effects of the sweeping telecom reforms taken by the government settle in, Vodafone Idea CEO, Ravinder Takkar believes that the company is “closer than ever” to raising fresh funds.
+As the government’s sweeping telecom reforms settle in, Vodafone Idea CEO, Ravinder Takkar believes that the company is “closer than ever” to raising fresh funds.

 In an interaction with BusinessLine, Takkar said, “There was a list of 8-10 things in our investors’ minds, stating that if these criteria are fulfilled, we will put in the funds.
 We have never been closer to fulfilling this checklist, either it is already done or close to being done.
 Therefore, I sit in a position of confidence to say we will be able to make the fundraising announcement soon,” Takkar said.